 The famous Lovedale Long Lunch is one of the Hunter Valley’s highlights.
 Held in May, it’s a progressive lunch that takes you to up to six of Lovedale’s best wineries.
 The Hunter Valley Wine and Beer Festival also takes place in June, with a day of tastings, local food, entertainment, kids’ activities and more at the Rydges Resort.
 A Day on the Green is a concert series held throughout the year at Bimbadgen, featuring huge acts like Crowded House, Kylie Minogue, Sting and Bryan Adams.
 For more tunes, Wine Machine is a large-scale music festival that takes over a winery each year with performances from major Australian acts including Art vs Science, Lime Cordiale, PNAU and The Presets.

 Families will love the Hunter Valley Airshow, held at the Cessnock Airport in March.
 Marvel at the daredevil antics of the acrobatic pilots, take an adventure flight or helicopter ride, jump in the cockpit of a virtual fighter jet or step back in time with the historic warbirds.
-Hunter Valley Gardens hosts lots of kid-friendly events during the year, like Mega Creatures dinosaur installations, Amaze & Play giant maze, Christmas Lights Spectacular and Snow Time, where the gardens are transformed into a snowy winter wonderland.
+Hunter Valley Gardens hosts lots of kid-friendly events during the year, like Mega Creatures dinosaur installations, Amaze & Play giant maze, and Snow Time, where the gardens are transformed into a snowy winter wonderland.